Bounds for elimination of unknowns in systems of differential-algebraic equations: Introduction

 \subsection{Related results}

 There are related bounds for other problems about systems of DAEs: \begin{itemize}[leftmargin=0.5cm,itemsep=-0.05cm] \item \textbf{Determining consistency.} To determine the consistency of a system of DAEs using the prolongation-relaxation strategy (also referred to as effective differential Nullstellensatz) is a special case of elimination in systems of DAEs because a system of DAEs is inconsistent if and only if it is possible to eliminate all of the unknowns (i.e., to derive a consequence of the form $1 = 0$).
-There has been significant progress in analyzing this problem~\cite{Seidenberg,GolubitskyEtAl,AlJerSol,Gustavson}.
-However, it has been a challenge to find practical upper bounds for this problem, as the upper bounds obtained there \begin{itemize}[leftmargin=0.4cm,itemsep=-0.05cm] \item either are asymptotic and so cannot be used in a differential elimination algorithm directly, \item or have values that make them impossible to be used even for small examples. \end{itemize} Our results address both issues for DAEs for the consistency problem.

-\item \textbf{Counting solutions.} Unlike in usual applications to modeling and sciences, some systems of DAEs arising in algebraic number theory (see, e.g., \cite[Section~5]{HrushovskiPillay} and \cite[Sections~5.1-5.2]{FreitagScanlon}) have only finitely many solutions, and an important problem is estimate this number.
+There has been significant progress in analyzing this problem~\cite{Seidenberg,GolubitskyEtAl,AlJerSol,Gustavson,TS2019}.
+However, it has been a challenge to find practical upper bounds for this problem, as the upper bounds obtained there \begin{itemize}[leftmargin=0.4cm,itemsep=-0.05cm] \item either are asymptotic and so cannot be used in a differential elimination algorithm directly, \item or have values that make them impossible to be used even for small examples. \end{itemize} Our results address both issues for DAEs for the consistency problem. \item \textbf{Differential resultants} can be used to give a solution to the elimination problem of generic systems of DAEs of a special form (see \cite{RuedaSendra2010,Rueda2013,GaoLiYuan2013,LiYuanGao2015,LiYuan2019} and the references given there). \item \textbf{Counting solutions.} Unlike in usual applications to modeling and sciences, some systems of DAEs arising in algebraic number theory (see, e.g., \cite[Section~5]{HrushovskiPillay} and \cite[Sections~5.1-5.2]{FreitagScanlon}) have only finitely many solutions, and an important problem is estimate this number.
 Such bounds were obtained and applied to number-theoretic problems in~\cite{HrushovskiPillay,FreitagSanchez,Gal,FreitagScanlon}.
 Theorem~\ref{th:FullElimination} can be used to design a prolongation-relaxation algorithm for determining the number of solutions of a given DAE (see Remark~\ref{rem:count}). \end{itemize}